Awards & Recognition

 Serving the Community

 For Physicians & Residents

 Diseases marked by uncontrolled or unwanted physical movements are called movement disorders.
 Your nervous system — brain, spinal cord, and nerves — controls when and how your body moves, so issues with your nervous system can lead to a movement disorder.

 Parkinson’s disease is one of the best known movement disorders, but the term also includes cerebral palsy, dystonia, epilepsy, and multiple sclerosis.

 Would you like to learn more about your options for treatment with movement disorders in Las Vegas or Henderson, NV?
-Find a Doctor at Dignity Health - St. Rose Dominican or call 702.616.4900 to schedule a consultation with a neurologist.
+Find a Doctor at Dignity Health - St. Rose Dominican hospitals or call (702) 616-4900 to schedule a consultation with a neurologist.

 Signs and symptoms of movement disorders vary depending on the underlying cause.
 In general, they include problems with physical coordination, trouble walking, muscle weakness, episodes of uncontrolled movements (such as during a seizure) twitching, or muscle spasm.